Governance

 - Entering grades 6-12: Your student must be entering grades 6-12 for the upcoming school year.
 (The maximum recommended age to enroll at Williamsburg is 18.)

-- Residence in Colorado: Your student must legally reside in the state of Colorado.
+- Reside in Colorado: Your student must legally reside in the state of Colorado.
 (See “Enrollment Requirements” on our FAQ page for more details on legal residency.)

 - Required immunizations: As required by Colorado state law, you must provide proof of immunizations for your student (unless they have a formally documented exception for medical, religious, or personal reasons).